awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateDiscoveredResource.md

 # AssociateDiscoveredResource<a name="API_AssociateDiscoveredResource"></a>

-Associates a discovered resource ID from Application Discovery Service \(ADS\) with a migration task\.
+Associates a discovered resource ID from Application Discovery Service with a migration task\.

 ## Request Syntax<a name="API_AssociateDiscoveredResource_RequestSyntax"></a>